OER Support Program

 OER Applications are solicited in the Fall and Spring semesters for the following term.

-For Spring 2021 (Due to scheduling and budgeting, only projects continuing from Fall 20 will be funded for SP2021 due to division scheduling and College finance procedures.
+For Spring 2021: Only reassigned time projects continuing from Fall 20 will be funded for SP2021 due to division scheduling and College finance procedures.

 For Summer 2021: March 10, 2021 (Deans notified April 30, 2021)